-The ProtonVPN Android app is now available in several app repositories.
+The ProtonVPN Android app is now available in several app repositories to ensure you can easily get ProtonVPN for free on Android.
 Some of these repositories, like GitHub and F-Droid, do not download and install the app directly on your device as Google Play does with Android devices (or as the Samsung Galaxy Store does with Samsung devices).
 Instead, these repositories will let you download the ProtonVPN APK, which you will need to install.

 Installing an APK is simple and should only take you 5 minutes.
 This guide will take you step-by-step the process.